natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Mutsuki.md

 Within its battle rating. {{PAGENAME}} has both the highest number of and the highest calibre of primary guns.
 Its guns also have a second-highest muzzle velocity.
 That said though, it comes with a price - its shells are slow to reload, leading to the lowest sustained rate of fire among comparable destroyers.
 At the same time, damage output against warships is not as great as reload time might suggest, although still, it's able to hullbreak almost any boat bar some unlucky hits at full-health units.
 Unfortunately for captains of the Mutsuki, the primary armament has a woeful turret traverse speed of 5°/sec (aced), making it difficult to switch targets and decreasing the overall versatility significantly.
 It would be very difficult to take the Mutsuki into more confined spaces as the turrets rotate far too slowly to deal with multiple torpedo boats or other craft.

-Unlike most of the other nations, and typically to IJN rank III destroyers, it lacks armour-piercing shells for its primary armament what can be an issue when trying to deal with higher ranks.
+Unlike most of the other nations, and typically to IJN rank II destroyers, it lacks armour-piercing shells for its primary armament what can be an issue when trying to deal with higher ranks.
 Alternative to standard HE is a researchable modification bringing in the Type 0 time fuse HE shells.
 Dedicated primarily for anti-aircraft duty, while very potent, the low number of fired shells and long reload time make for a hard choice and a very tricky way to protect itself from airborne attacks.

 === Secondary armament ===
 {{Specs-Fleet-Secondary}}